charlieegan3/tool-airtable-contacts/README.md

 # airtable-contacts

-This is a binary with functionality to sync a contact database from Airtable.
+This is a binary with functionality to sync a custom contact database from Airtable.

-It's not likely this will have any useful functionality for anyone other than the author.
+**Note:** It's not likely this will have any useful functionality for anyone other than the author.

 Current functionality:

 * Download contact data
-* Generate vCard file
+* Generate vCard file for one or more contacts
+* Sync the contacts to
+  * carddav server
-* Upload card to location in Dropbox
+  * Dropbox location
+  * Local file

 Example config file: